Tyromyces

 Tyromyces is a genus of poroid fungi in the family Polyporaceae.
 It was circumscribed by mycologist Petter Karsten in 1881.
 The type species is the widely distributed Tyromyces chioneus, commonly known as the white cheese polypore.
 The phylogenetic position of Tyromyces within the Polyporales is uncertain, but it appears that it does not belong to the "core polyporoid clade".
 Tyromyces is polyphyletic as it is currently circumscribed, and has been described as "a dumping place for monomitic white-rot species with thin-walled spores."

 The genus name is derived from the Ancient Greek words τυρός ("cheese") and μύχης (fungus").

-Description
+Description and ecology

 Tyromyces fungi have fruit bodies that are pileate (i.e., with a cap) to resupinate (crust-like).
 Fruit bodies are short-lived, and often mostly white, but turning a darker colour when dry.
 The colour of the pore surface is usually white to cream, sometime with greenish tinges.
 Like the cap surface, it darkens when dry.

+A fungus growing on a pine (Pinus) log was recorded as food of the little-known pleasing fungus beetle Haematochiton elateroides, and identified as a species of Antrodia.
+However, "A."odora - which was considered the most likely candidate for this particular fungus - is nowadays placed in Tyromyces, which among the Polyporales is not even particularly closely related to Antrodia.
+Meanwhile, the white cheese polypore T.chioneus is confirmed as a favored food of the pleasing fungus beetle Aporotritoma pulchra, a rather close relative of H.elateroides.